 Reports suggest that roughly 77% of American households have some form of debt.
-With so many challenges facing them, it’s not surprising that many millennials struggle with money.
+With so many challenges facing them, it’s unsurprising that many millennials struggle with money.
 The key lies in avoiding four common money mistakes when borrowing money.

-Millennials have grown up in a time when financial stability is in decline and borrowing is on the way up.
-We were born into a world where living paycheck to paycheck was completely normalized, and many of us have never known anything else.
+Millennials grew up when financial stability declined and borrowing was rising.
+We were born into a world where living paycheck to paycheck was normalized entirely, and many of us have never known anything else.

-Due to rising costs of living and stagnant wages, many millennials are facing financial challenges.
-When times are tough, you must know how to deal with debt and borrowing in the right way, so you can avoid getting into trouble.
+Due to rising costs of living and stagnant wages, many millennials face financial challenges.
+When times are tough, you must know how to deal with debt and borrowing correctly to avoid getting into trouble.

-Unfortunately, there are many common misconceptions that millennials have about borrowing money, which causes them to make poor financial decisions.
-These are some of the most common money mistakes and myths that millennials believe about borrowing money.
+Unfortunately, millennials have many common misconceptions about borrowing money, which causes them to make poor financial decisions.
+These are some of the most common money mistakes and myths millennials believe about lending money.

 Borrowing Money Is Always Bad

 It’s important to note that borrowing money isn’t always bad.
-Sometimes, borrowing money can be the best way for you to get through until payday.
-The problem occurs when you borrow too much money and use your credit card on purchases you couldn’t afford.
+Sometimes, borrowing money can be the best way to get through until payday.
+The problem occurs when you borrow too much money and use your credit card on purchases you can’t afford.

-But, a lot of millennials are struggling financially and can barely afford their rent, let alone expensive monthly repayments.
+But, many millennials are struggling financially and can barely afford their rent, let alone expensive monthly repayments.
 In this situation, borrowing isn’t a good idea.

-Borrowing is also important because it helps you build your credit score.
+Borrowing is also essential because it helps you build your credit score.
 Lenders use your credit score to determine whether you qualify for a loan based on your financial reliability.
-Having a good credit score makes it easier to qualify for savings accounts and loans with a lower interest rate.
+A good credit score makes qualifying for savings accounts and loans with a lower interest rate easier.

-In the long run, building your credit history will definitely benefit you if you start early.
-Follow the link to learn 5 ways to build your credit score and you’ll see that, in order to build a credit score, you do need to borrow money.
+In the long run, building your credit history will benefit you if you start early.
+Follow the link to learn five ways to make your credit score, and you’ll see that you need to borrow money to build a credit score.

 If you don’t have a good credit score, you will struggle with getting a mortgage or a car loan in the future.
 So borrowing money can be beneficial, in some cases, if done responsibly and paid off quickly.